 This tropical smoothie bowl is bursting with flavors.
-It's cold, delicious

-    creamy and just plain fun to eat.
-I love recipes where I have some control

-    over the flavors (build your own veggies bowls) and this smoothie bowl is

-    all about that.
-We've created a thick and creamy base for you to build your

-    tropical fruit bowl with.
-What more could you want from a smoothie bowl?
+It’s cold, deliciously creamy and just plain fun to eat.
+I love recipes where I have control over the flavors and this mango smoothie bowl is all about that.
+I’ve created a thick and creamy base for which you can build your tropical bowl.
+What more could you want from a plant-powered snack?

 How to make Tropical Smoothie Bowls

 You can use any smoothie recipe as your base, yet the key is making sure it’s thick enough.
 I like to use 1/2 cup liquid (either coconut water or blending a whole orange will give you this).
 Then I’ll add 1 cup frozen fruit.
 Peaches, mango, pineapple are staples in my house.
 You’ll need to use your blenders’ “tamper” to push the ingredients into the blade.
 When making a thick smoothie, it takes more work on your end (but it’s so worth it!).

 I’m all about variety when it comes to flavors and textures.
 So I like to use a mixture of kiwi, mango, granola, coconut flakes and berries.
 Yet there’s no right or wrong way to do this— just pick whole food ingredients that you enjoy.

 - Balanced Bowls

 To make sure you’re getting a balanced nutrition, try to include one healthy fat + 1 kind of plant-based protein.
 This can be added to your base or as a topping.
 Seeds, avocado, plant-based protein power, coconut flakes, etc are all options.